Shopping for a new ukulele, but don’t know where to start? I’ve been there and, yes, it can be a bit overwhelming.

 The tuning gears look nice, but they aren’t the best quality.
 Again, this is pretty common among entry-level ukuleles.

-If you’re a beginner or just want an ukulele to mess around with, you can’t beat the OU2 for the price.
+If you’re learning to play, or just want an ukulele to mess around with, you can’t beat the OU2 for the price.

 - Fun, unique designs.
 Luna was actually started by a stained-glass artist, which means you can expect to see some unique — and beautiful — designs.